 Our dinner started with a nice portion of fried ravioli.
 The ravioli was crisp and the cheese melted in the middle perfectly.
 I am not sure what happened but all of a sudden the plate was empty and we were looking at each other wondering if we could make more ravioli appear.

 For dinner, I went with the bison ribs served with summer vegetables and mashed potatoes.
 The summer vegetables were fantastic.
 The bison ribs fell off the bone and you could tell they had been cooked low and slow to truly make them fall off the bone.
-The potatoes were the only miss on my plate.
-They tasted like they had been plated a lot earlier than anything else on the plate and kept under a heat lamp.

 My wife had the classic mac and cheese and it was a huge portion.
 Even with both of us enjoying it there was well over half the dish left when we were done.

 Their dessert menu looked amazing and included huckleberry bread pudding, berry crisp, and ice cream.
 We passed on dessert as we were full from dinner.